NESCent/hip_hack_howto/manuscript.md

 Hackathons do not require much in the way of equipment or supplies.
 Participants are expected to bring their own laptops or tablets.
 The meeting rooms must have excellent wireless access, numerous electrical outlets, and extension cords.
 For the pitching session, there must be marking pens, along with a suitable number of easels or whiteboards, or a suitable amount of accessible (and flat) wall space to post adhesive notes.

 #### Communication Technology
 The nature of a hackathon usually makes heavy use of a variety of communication technologies.
-Experience indicates that organizers should choose the preferred technologies in advance and encourage all participants to use this set. **Consistency among participants is extremely important,** both for general communication and for archiving.
+We recommend for organizers to designate a set of preferred technologies in advance and encourage all participants to use this set. **Consistency among participants is extremely important,** both for general communication and for archiving.
 As an example, in one hackathon involving remote participants, a particular subgroup was using one communication technology before lunch and then switched, without announcement, to another technology after lunch.
 Remote participants had no way of knowing this and were left out of discussion until this was discovered.
 In general, we encourage technologies which are free, open, and multi-platform, although the needs of a particular project may preclude some of these factors.
 Again, consistency across hackathon participants is key.
 Major categories of communication technology to consider include:

 **Version Control:** There are many types of version control available.
 Among the most popular, and the one we have used in recent years, is Git and Github.
 SVN is also very popular.
 Earlier hackathons used GoogleCode and SourceForge.
 What is most important is that everyone at a particular hackathon use the same system, because it is critical to tracking production and outputs and helps no one if the data and output is spread across multiple systems.
 The last three hackathons focused on github, for the following reasons....
 INSERT REASONS.
 An additional benefit of using github is that it is easy, via the github API, to assess information about contributions to code of  indidviuals involved (e.g. their extent of usage of github before, during, and after the event), and in the devleopment of the repos worked on (the history of commits to the repos before, during, and after commits), and collaborations (looking at degree to which hackathon participants worked in github on the same repos before, during, and after the event) making assesment of some kinds of impact easier and easy to be collected in a systematic automated way.